section-engineering-education/engineering-education/git.md

 We can use the git command to make the source code file in the folder.
 We can create any type of file by stating its type.
 Here's how to do it.

     $ touch index.html
-This would create an index file of HTML type. likewise, you can any type of file.
+This command would help us to create an index file of HTML type.
+Likewise, you can create any type of file.

 ## Checking the status of your Repository
-So now we have some files in our repository. let's check the current status of our repository, For this, we would use **git status**.
+So now we have some files in our repository.
+Let's check the current status of our repository.
+For this, we would use **git status**.
 This command tells us about the current state of the working directory.
 It tells you about what staged changes and files that aren't tracked by the Git.

     $ git status